gregr/dbKanren/README.md

 * `state-pending-run` before splitting search on any disj
   * instead, maybe even go so far as to `state-enumerate` before?

-* eventually, make sure relation metadata contains information for analysis
-  * e.g., degree constraints, fast column ordering, subsumption tag/rules
-  * descriptions used for subsumption
-    * #(,relation ,attributes-satisfied ,attributes-pending)
-    * within a relation, table constraint A subsumes B if B's attributes-pending is a prefix of A's
-      AND
-      B does not have any attributes-satisfied that A does not have

 * remaining loose ends necessary for full expressiveness
   * fixed point computation